jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 We have all heard about single atoms and electrons that behave in strange ways described by quantum mechanics and --to a certain extent-- have gotten used to it.
 However, when it comes to macroscopic objects as big as electric circuits we have not yet fully embraced the fact that they can also exhibit quantum-weirdness.
 One such device type is the Josephson Junction that gives rise to "macroscopic" quantum states that form the basis of modern qubit architectures to lead the quest to quantum computing.

-The quantum world enters into these devices through an element called a Josphson Junction, that relies on [superconductivity](https://en.wikipedia.org/wiki/Superconductivity), a quantum state consisting of many electron-electron pairs and allowing electric currents to flow without resistance.
+The quantum world enters into these devices through an element called a Josephson Junction, that relies on [superconductivity](https://en.wikipedia.org/wiki/Superconductivity), a quantum state consisting of many electron-electron pairs and allowing electric currents to flow without resistance.
 Being a quantum state the superconductivity has an amplitude described by the number of electron pairs --corresponding to classical charge and current-- and a quantum phase which has no classical equivalent.

 A simplistic picture of a Superconducting Qubit is a bound state of locked phase and charge in a phase-potential created by a Josephson Junction.
 The potential exhibits several such states and we choose two of them to encode the logical (quantum) states $$\vert 0 \rangle$$ and $$\vert 1 \rangle$$.
 This is very similar to a quantum particle in a deep well which exhibits discrete oscillatory motions similar to a (quantum) harmonic oscillator due to the well trapping the particle.

-To create a quanutm computer we need many of these qubits to talk to each other and also need to control their behavior.
-Since SCQs are emerging in  electric circuit elements we can use all the tools of electric engineering to manipulate the qubits and perform computations -- hopefully giving rise to quantum computers at some point in the future.
+To create a quantum computer we need many of these qubits to talk to each other and also need to control their behavior.
+Since SCQs are emerging in  electric circuit elements we can use all the tools of electrical engineering to manipulate the qubits and perform computations -- hopefully giving rise to quantum computers at some point in the future.

 If you are interested in more details about the theory behind Superconducting Qubits, and in particular the Superconducting Phase Qubit, please read on, but also brace yourself for some math ;)